 During the summer of 2002, a woman from my church asked our pastor if she could put a notice in the bulletin that she needed a kidney donor.
 Vicki had both her kidneys, but one was essentially non-functioning.
 She found out that her other kidney had a mass on it and would need to be removed.
 This was the impetus for her request.
 Our pastor was initially reluctant but agreed.

 I have been a designated organ donor on my license for many years, but my thoughts never once turned to being a living donor.
 I saw Vicki’s notice and felt a nudge to go and talk with her about what was involved.
 I went so far as to say that I was asking for someone else.
 She gave me the information about who to contact.
 I thought about it for a few weeks assuming that others would come forward to help.
 Indeed, there were others.
-Even so, I decided to contact the Transplant Program at UPMC Pinnacle.
+Even so, I decided to contact the Transplant Program at UPMC in central Pa.

 I have a very strong faith in God, so I felt that if I went through the testing and interviews needed, I would accept whatever happened as being what He wanted.
 Each step of the way, as each report was positive, I continued on to the next obstacle.
 As it turned out, the others that had come forward to be tested were not matches for Vicki.
 I, however, was an almost perfect match.